 **Due to unforeseen circumstances Day 2 of the colloquium will be postponed.
-Please check the Western Front/Coastal Jazz/IISCI websites in the coming weeks for a new date**
+Please check the Western Front/Coastal Jazz/IICSI websites in the coming weeks for a new date**

 With the International Institute for Critical Studies in Improvisation at the University of British Columbia, and in collaboration with Coastal Jazz & Blues Society, Western Front is pleased to co-present their annual colloquium as a free online event.

 We respectfully acknowledge that recent weeks have witnessed changes and upheavals in people’s lives, as we face the impacts of a global pandemic and of a widespread crisis in social and racial justice.
 As we begin to learn how to confront our shared distances and to discover hopeful ways of coming together, the improvising arts, particularly music, may offer some opportunities to confront, to explore, and to understand some of these vital changes.